J4NN0/league-of-legends-fight-tactics/README.md

     PBE                 = "pbe1"
     ```

-    Before running (either with CLI or `make`), add environment variables above and then source them however you like
+    Before running (either with CLI or `make`), add environment variables above and then source them however you like:

        cp .env.sample .env